LaPhonso Ellis

-LaPhonso Darnell Ellis (born May 5, 1970) is a college basketball analyst for ESPN.
-Ellis played 11 years in the NBA after starring at Notre Dame.
+LaPhonso Darnell Ellis (born May 5, 1970) is an American former professional basketball player and college basketball analyst.
+He played for 11 years in the National Basketball Association after starring at Notre Dame.
+He worked as a broadcaster for ESPN from 2009 to 2023 and now works for the Big Ten Network and Fox and FS1.

 Early career

 As a high school player, Ellis led East St. Louis Lincoln High School to Illinois Class AA boys' championships in 1987 and 1988.
 In the state title game in 1987, Ellis scored 27 points and grabbed 10 rebounds.
-In the 1988 tile game, he scored 26 points, grabbed 15 rebounds, and blocked 9 shots.
+In the 1988 title game, he scored 26 points, grabbed 15 rebounds, and blocked nine shots.

 As a senior, in 1988, Ellis was named a Parade All-American and McDonald's High School All-American.

 In 2007, Ellis was voted one of the "100 Legends of the IHSA Boys Basketball Tournament", recognizing his performance in the Illinois tournament.

 College career

 Heavily recruited out of high school, Ellis chose to attend the University of Notre Dame.
-Digger Phelps was his head coach until replaced by John Macleod prior to Ellis’s senior year.
+Digger Phelps was his head coach until replaced by John Macleod prior to Ellis's senior year.

-During his four years in college, Notre Dame went 67-57.
+During his four years in college, Notre Dame went 67–57.
 The team qualified for the NCAA tournament twice.
 As a senior captain, Ellis led the team in scoring (17.7 ppg), rebounding (11.7 rpg), field goal percentage (.631), and blocked shots (2.6 bpg).
 During that season, he led the team to the finals of the 1992 NIT Tournament.

 Over the course of his college career, Ellis averaged 15.5 points per game (1,505 career points) and averaged 11.1 rebounds per game (1075 total).
 He set a school record with 200 career blocked shots, becoming the only Notre Dame player to ever lead the team in blocked shots four straight years.

 Ellis graduated from Notre Dame on time with a degree in accounting.